linuxmint17/confs/README.txt

-This is only a personal bashrc file;
+Here are some personal configure file;